 But of all things, this is what I expect from your cybersecurity white paper:

 - Explain to me how your product works.
 Showing me with pictures is even better.
-And not just high-level overview crap.
+And not just high-level overview.
 If your secret sauce is how it works, you’re in for a rude awakening a week after your competitor buys one.
-So friggin’ show me.
-There’re two places where being diffident is greatly frowned upon, cybersecurity and my bedroom.
+So show me.
 I don’t need to know your algorithms and all the calculus or if-then statements, just what it’s actually doing to protect my stuff.

 - Show me how I integrate your product into a typical system or network.
 That will tell me if it’s a situation or environment I’m familiar with.
 But many of you are pushing white papers to sell snow tires that never mention snow.
 You just push safety statistics over “normal” tires without once showing me that they operate on mountain roads covered in snow.

 - Tell me what I’m physically getting when I buy your thing.
 Is it software I can install and then archive a copy for next time I need to install it?
 Is it a cloud service and I get a handful of nuthin’?
 Is it server hardware or a sweet-looking gadget that I get to keep?
 Is that all of it?
 What is it?
 What am I getting?

 - Tell me if it’s running in any real environments successfully.
 Or tell me it’s running in a lab somewhere, so I know where your statistics come from and how realistic they are.